-The important question then for a DaaS provider is how to balance multi-tenancy with performance-based SLOs.
+Hence, the important question for a DaaS provider is how to balance multi-tenancy with performance-based SLOs.
 The focus of this paper is on posing this question and presenting an initial answer.
 We fully acknowledge that there are many open questions that need to be answered beyond our work here, which points to a rich direction of future work.

 In this paper, we propose a general DaaS provisioning and scheduling framework that optimizes for operating costs while adhering to desired performance-based SLOs.
 Developing a framework to optimize DBMS clusters for performance-based SLOs is challenging because of a number of specific issues, namely: (a) The DaaS provider may have a number of different hardware SKUs (Stock Keeping Units) to choose from, and needs to know how many machines of each SKU to provision for a given set of tenants - thus the provider needs a hardware provisioning policy; and (b) The DaaS provider also needs to know an efficient mapping of the tenants to the provisioned SKUs that meets the SLOs for each tenant while minimizing the overall cost of provisioning the SKUs - thus the DaaS provider needs a tenant scheduling policy.
-Note that the tenants on the same server may have different performance requirements, and the tenants may interfere with each other, making the mapping of tenants to the SKUs challenging.
+Note that the tenants on the same server may have different performance requirements,